Burundi entry requirements for Malaysia passport holders

 Visa on arrival

 Get your visa on arrival at Bujumbura International Airport.
-Have a printed copy of your hotel booking and return ticket ready — the visa officer may ask to see them.
-The visa costs $90 USD (cash only, no card accepted) and is valid for up to 30 days.Check visa detailsRequired
+Have a printed copy of your hotel booking and return ticket ready — the visa officer may ask to see both.
+The visa costs $90 USD for a single-entry stay up to 30 days, payable in cash (USD or EUR).Check visa detailsRequired

 Valid passport